pmwangi5/pdf-extractor/README.md

 - **Redis Job Storage**: Persistent job storage with automatic expiration (production-ready)
 - **Security Features**: Protection against malicious files, viruses, and dangerous content

+## Recent Updates

+### December 2, 2025 - Page Tracking Bug Fix

+Fixed a critical bug in the text chunking algorithm that caused inaccurate page tracking in embeddings:

+**The Issue:**
+- When processing PDFs (especially single-page documents with multiple chunks), the page metadata in embeddings could reference incorrect page numbers
+- Example: A 1-page PDF would show chunks with "Page 2" despite only having 1 page
+- The bug occurred when chunks used overlap from previous chunks - the current text unit was added but its page number was not tracked

+**The Fix:**
+- Updated `_chunk_text_for_embeddings()` function in `api.py` (line 781)
+- Now correctly tracks all page numbers when creating chunks with overlap
+- Adds `current_pages.add(unit_page)` to ensure the current unit's page is included in chunk metadata

+**Impact:**
+- ✅ All PDFs now have accurate page tracking in `text_chunks`
+- ✅ Single-page PDFs no longer show phantom page numbers
+- ✅ Multi-page PDFs have correct page ranges for each chunk
+- ✅ No impact on performance or large document handling (800+ pages still work perfectly)
+- ✅ Better accuracy for search/retrieval systems using page metadata

+**Technical Details:**
+- The fix adds one line to ensure page numbers are tracked when chunk overlap occurs
+- Memory impact: negligible (one integer added to a Python set per unit)
+- Performance impact: O(1) set operation, no measurable performance change

 ## Installation

 1. Install dependencies: